fuzzymannerz/Kitchen-Inventory/README.md

 ```
 as well as all instances of `@basic_auth.required` in the same file.

+---

+## Contributions
+If you feel you have something to add or make better or whatever feel free to contribute to the project by forking and submitting pull requests.
+There is also the [development branch](https://github.com/fuzzymannerz/Kitchen-Inventory/tree/development) which contains the latest ideas being worked on.
+Don't use it though in production as it's most likely broken. ;)

 ## Credits
 This project utilises the following projects and technologies:
 - flask - http://flask.pocoo.org/